fscj-4raxhel/intro-to-computing/notes/chapter3.md

 - Actual parameters, or arugments, are the expressions passed in method call.

 Java enforces that a method with no (formal) parameters invoked with no arguments (actual parameters); a method with one parameter invoked with one argument and so on.
 In addition to this one-to-one mapping, the type of corresponding argument must be compatible with the formal parameter.

+### Drawing a Beach Umbrella
+See code in `src/lectures/chapter3/Umbrella.java`.

+### Memory Model
+Memory model is a diagram that visualizes what is happening in a particular point in the exectuion of the program.
+This kind of abstraction helps with analysis of the program.

+In those diagrams, an object or active method (begun but not yet terminated) are represented by rounded rectangles labeled by the their names.
+Within rounded rectangle of an object, there are rectangles representing the instance variables with the variable names as labels.
+Similarly, within active methods, these labeled rectangles represent the formal parameters and local variables.

+When the program referes to a name, it starts the search from the inside out. e.g. If we are looking for the `radius` variable in the `drawHexagon` method, we would search that rounded rectangle box first.
+If it's not found, we will search the encompassing box in this case is the `Umbrella` box.